 5. Touch START.
-The present time of day will show in the display window the Auto Start indicator will blink and the COOK 1 indicator will stay on.
+The present time of day will show in the display window, the AUTO START Indicator Light will blink and the COOK 1 Indicator will stay on.
 As soon as the clock shows the preset cook start time, the oven will start cooking and the Display will count down the set time.